Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Urban coffee tour in Barrio La Sierra

-There are lots of tours you can do in Medellín, but for us the choice of the Urban coffee tour in Barrio La Sierra (Comuna 8) was quickly made.
+There are lots of things to do in Medellín, but for us the choice of the Urban coffee tour in Barrio La Sierra (Comuna 8) was quickly made.
 The combination of coffee and a community tour, completely “off the beaten track,” was the perfect combination for us.

-We were immensely looking forward to the tour and were also a bit anxious, since Barrio La Sierra was once one of Medellín’s most dangerous neighborhoods.
+We were very much looking forward to the tour and were also a bit anxious, since Barrio La Sierra was once one of the most dangerous neighborhoods of Medellín.
 With guide Arturo, we would be able to see the Barrio’s transformation with our own eyes.
 To see the tour in this perspective, Arturo had advised us to watch the La Sierra documentary on Youtube (2004) about life in the neighborhood during the armed conflict between paramilitaries, left wing guerrillas and local street gangs.

 We met Arturo at the entrance to the San Antonio metro station in the heart of Medellín.
 The three of us were the only participants, so the tour was private!
 After riding the tranvía (streetcar) through the Barrio Buenos Aires, we arrived at the metrocable station, where we caught the cable car to la Sierra, the last stop.
 The view was amazing and the ride was an experience in itself.

-In the cable car, Arturo talked to a Colombian-American abuelita and and her daughter, who made the drive to La Sierra purely for the trip, but didn’t dare get out.
+In the cable car, Arturo talked to a Colombian-American abuelita and her daughter, who made the ride to La Sierra purely for the trip, but didn’t dare to get out.
 They knew stories about La Sierra’s violent past and shared them with us.
 After watching the Youtube video the previous evening, we could vividly imagine this.

 After getting off the cable car, we walked to the staircase with 577 steps.

-In addition, we chatted with two friendly ladies who were chatting on the balcony in front of their cottage and spoke to a schoolgirl who has known Arturo since babyhood.
+In addition, we talked with two friendly ladies who were chatting on the balcony in front of their house and spoke to a schoolgirl who has known Arturo since she was a baby.
 She assured us that it was not going to rain (which we feared) and she was right.
-Not a drop fell!
+Not a drop!

 As we climbed further up, we saw men and women working with sugar cane and we passed the local (new) school.

-When the school children saw us, I felt like this gringa immediately stood out next to my Colombian friends.
+When the school children saw us, I felt like like i immediately stood out as a “gringa” next to my Colombian friends.

-“How are you” and “I love you” flew through the air hahaha.
-As did “dame un dollar” -:) but Arturo explained that no money is given, so as not to create a pattern.
+“How are you” and “I love you” were the kids favourite sentences hahaha.
+As was “dame un dollar” -:) but Arturo explained that no money is given, so as not to create a pattern.

 After climbing all the steps of the stairs, we thought we had almost reached the coffee plantation for our first coffee “shot,” but nooo…we were not there yet.